 4/ Use Templates for Consistency:

 To save time and maintain quality, use the platform’s pre-built or custom templates for campaigns, content plans, or reporting structures.
-Templates help ensure your team follows a consistent process and reduce the need to build plans from scratch each time.
+Templates help ensure your team follows a consistent process and reduce the need to create plans from scratch each time.

 5/ Align Budget with Goals: